-Residential Enviroments and Design Requirements (47 Hours)
+Residential Environments and Design Major

-Why Study Residential Environments and Design Here?
+Why Study Residential Environments and Design at Virginia Tech?

 Our program is accredited by the National Association of Kitchen and Bath Design, allowing students to count their hours in class and internships toward the time they need to accrue to sit for certification exams.
 You will have access to our Center for Real Life Kitchen Design, a space where you can work toward making your ideas a reality.
 Our team of faculty mentors is dedicated to helping students succeed in their chosen areas of specialty.